melt-ui/melt-ui/src/docs/content/builders/date-field.md

 more user-friendly interface for selecting dates and times, is fully accessible, and works in all modern browsers & devices.

-It's _very_ heavily inspired by the research and work done by the [React Aria](https://react-spectrum.adobe.com/react-aria/) team at Adobe, who we believe have created the most robust date components in terms of accessibility, user experience, and flexibility.

 <Callout type="warning">
 Before jumping into the docs for this builder, it's recommended that you understand how we work with dates & times in Melt, which you can read about <a href="/docs/dates" target="_blank" class="underline">here</a>.